1. Introduction

 6.1 Browser Settings

 Most browsers allow you to manage your cookie preferences.
-You can set your browser to refuse cookies or to notify you before setting cookies.
-Here are guidelines for major browsers to manage cookies:
+You can set your browser to refuse cookies or to alert you before setting cookies.
+Here are guidelines for managing cookies in major browsers:

 6.2 Clearing Cookies